vedph/mqdq_mqutil/Readme.md

 .\Mqutil.exe add-credit E:\Work\mqdqe\ "Software for data migration, remodeling and editing" "Daniele Fusi" -d
 ```

+Remove `-d` to effectively write to the files.

 ### Files Overview

 If using the above batch, or a corresponding folder structure, you will have the following folders under some root folder including all the MQDQ materials: